AbuseIO/abuseio-docs/docs/installation.md

 ## Parser configuration

-By default we have included all the known (stable) parsers for AbuseIO which are enabled by default.
+By default we have included all the known (stable) parsers for AbuseIO which are d by default.
 These parsers can be found in your installation directory in the subfolder './vendor/abuseio/parser-*/'.
 In the parser folder you find the code and its default configuration. do NOT change the default configuration here, if you want to override the default configuration then make a copy the config file (e.g.
 Spamcop.php) to your local config repository (./config/production/parsers) and edit that file.